Solid body: Electric violin

+Electric sitar

 While a regular sitar has 21, 22, or 23 strings an electric sitar is designed similar to a guitar.
 It first appeared in 1967 when "Vinnie Bell invented the Coral electric sitar, a small six-string guitar-like instrument producing a twangy sound that reminded people of its Indian namesake."
 It is played like a regular guitar.
 An electric sitar's electronics consist of "Three pickups with individual volume and tone controls are standard, including one pickup over the sympathetic strings."
 The bridge of the electric sitar is creates the sound of a sitar.
 Like electric guitars, made by Fender especially, the neck of a sitar is usually "made of bolt-on, hard maple wood with an optional mini-harp."
 The sitar also has 13 drone strings located above the six strings that reach from the fretboard to the bridge.